radiopushka/VostokRadio/README.md

 4. The compressor types can be:
    - `COMP_RMS`: RMS-based compression (smoother)
    - `COMP_PEAK`: Peak-based compression (more aggressive)
+5. The Program already comes pre tuned for Pop music

 ## Performance

 The processor is highly optimized:
-- ~10-13% CPU usage on one thread of an Intel i5 12th gen
+- ~10-16% CPU usage on one thread of an Intel i5 12th gen
+- ~30-38% CPU usage on one thread of an Intel i5 6200U
+- ~50-65% CPU usage on one thread of an Intel i5 520M and slightly faster on Intel i5 2nd gen
+- 100% CPU usage on one thread of an old Intel Atom notebook processor.
 - Processes audio at 192kHz sample rate
 - Low latency processing suitable for live broadcasting